gsdevme/University-Assignment/readme.txt

+Written in Jan-May 2012.

+This was written for my PHP assignment, it had to work on PHP 5.2.6 and required some odd things like a connectionDetails.php and other things which you normally wouldn't do

 Development was done with Firefox & Chrome on the Mac platform.

 The CSS needs to be checked against CSS Level 3